srinathkr07/COVID-19-in-India/README.md

 # COVID-19-in-India

-A dashboard to give an overview of the spread of the Novel Coronavirus COVID-19 pandemic across India, state-wise along with **SIR (Susceptible - Infectious - Recovered) model** for a period of 150 days starting from March 1.
+A shiny R dashboard to give an overview of the spread of the Novel Coronavirus COVID-19 pandemic across India, state-wise along with **SIR (Susceptible - Infectious - Recovered) model** for a period of 150 days starting from March 2.

 Link for the dashboard: https://srinathkr.shinyapps.io/COVID19-India/